-- 1.1 Safely managed educational visits with a clear purpose are an integral part of the broad and balanced curriculum and enrichment that is offered at University of Birmingham School and central to pursuit of the Personal Learning and Development Programme for both pupils and staff. - 1.2 They are an opportunity to extend pupils' learning and enrich their appreciation and understanding of themselves, others and the world around them. - 1.3 They can be the catalyst for improved academic performance or a lifetime interest and as such we encourage and support their role in the life of the School. - 1.4 The Health and Safety Executive (HSE) 'School trips and outdoor learning activities: Tackling the health and safety myths' recognises that learning outside the classroom helps to bring the curriculum to life it provides deeper subject learning and increases self-confidence.
+- 1.1 Safely managed educational visits with a clear purpose are an integral part of the broad and balanced curriculum and enrichment that is offered at University of Birmingham School and central to pursuit of the Learning for Life Curriculum for both pupils and staff. - 1.2 They are an opportunity to extend pupils' learning and enrich their appreciation and understanding of themselves, others and the world around them. - 1.3 They can be the catalyst for improved academic performance or a lifetime interest and as such we encourage and support their role in the life of the School. - 1.4 The Health and Safety Executive (HSE) recognises that learning outside the classroom helps to bring the curriculum to life - it provides deeper subject learning and increases self-confidence.
 It also helps pupils develop their risk awareness and prepares them for their future working lives - 1.5 Where possible we aim to enable as many pupils as possible to participate in the range of visits offered by the School. - 1.6 The integrated enrichment programme will ensure that all pupils will have frequent opportunity to engage in off-site education provision.